aptos-foundation/AIPs/aips/aip-79.md

 - `max_bytes_per_write_op`: limit of the size of a single state item, 1MB currently.
 - `ValidatorTxnConfig::V1::per_block_limit_total_bytes`: limit of the total validator transaction size in one block, 2MB currently.

+**Minimum gas deposit**.
+A user transaction, if needs randomness, is required to set `max_gas=10000` due to the [current implementation of undergasing attack prevention](#undergasing-attack).
+SDK needs to be updated to support this.
+In the future, customized deposit amount per dApp should be supported, instead of a universal constant.

 ## Future Potential